saitej123/ERA-V1--PyTorch/README.md

 ## Files Details

-- `utils.py`: This file contains all the helper functions required for the workflow, such as data preprocessing of the MNIST dataset, data visualization, model training and testing.
+- `utils.py`: This file contains all the helper functions required for the workflow.
+    - `get_correct_pred_count`: Calculates the number of correct predictions
+    - `train`: Trains the model on the training dataset
+    - `test`: Evaluates the model on the test dataset
+    - `loss_plots`: Plotting the loss , accuracies for training and test

-- `model.py`: This file defines the architecture of the Convolutional Neural Network model used for the task.
+- `model.py`: This file defines the architecture of the Convolutional Neural Network model  `Net(nn.Module)` used for the task.
 It includes convolutional layers and fully connected layers.

-- `S5.ipynb` : The main Jupyter notebook that manages the entire process.
+- `S5.ipynb` : The main `Jupyter notebook` that manages the entire process.
 It imports functions from `utils.py` and the model from `model.py` to train and evaluate the model on the MNIST dataset.
 The notebook orchestrates the overall workflow.

 ## How To Use